Page not found

 Stop TB Go to website

-It operates through its 1,500 partner organisations, which include international, non-governmental and governmental organisations and patient groups; along with a secretariat and seven working groups, whose role is to accelerate progress on access to TB diagnosis and treatment; research and development for new TB diagnostics, drugs and vaccines; and tackling drug resistant- and HIV-associated TB.
-The secretariat is governed by a Coordinating Board that sets strategic direction for the global fight against TB:
+It operates through its 1,500 partner organizations, which include international, non-governmental and governmental organizations and patient groups, along with a secretariat and seven working groups, whose role is to accelerate progress on access to TB diagnosis and treatment; on research and development for new TB diagnostics, drugs and vaccines; and to tackle drug resistant- and HIV-associated TB.
+The secretariat is governed by a Coordinating Board that sets the strategic direction for the global fight against TB:

 Roll Back Malaria Go to website

 The Roll Back Malaria (RBM) Partnership is the global platform for coordinated action against malaria.
-It mobilises for action and resources and aims to form effective partnerships both globally and nationally, so that partners work together to scale up malaria-control efforts at country level, and coordinate their activities to avoid duplication and fragmentation, and to ensure the optimal use of resources.
+It mobilizes for action and resources and aims to form effective partnerships both globally and nationally so that partners work together to scale up malaria-control efforts at country level and coordinate their activities to avoid duplication and fragmentation, and to ensure the optimal use of resources.

-The partnership is comprised of more than 500 partners, including malaria endemic countries, their bilateral and multilateral development partners, the private sector, non-governmental and community-based organisations, foundations, and research and academic institutions.
+There are more than 500 members of the partnership, including malaria-endemic countries, their bilateral and multilateral development partners, the private sector, non-governmental and community-based organizations, foundations, and research and academic institutions.

 The Global Malaria Action Plan Action and Investment to defeat Malaria 2016–2030 (AIM) is a guide for collective action for all those engaged in the fight against malaria.